 It is the policy of the University of Wisconsin–Madison ICEP, that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
 Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).

 Detailed disclosures will be available prior to the start of the activity.

 After participation in this regularly scheduled series, participants will:

-Provide state of the art, patient centered cardiovascular care to patients in the clinic, on the inpatient services and in the diagnostic laboratory.
-In addition, they will improve their practice performance in the areas of diagnostic testing for CV disease particularly related to appropriate use, use of newly released medications, and use of guideline recommended treatment for all forms of CV disease.
+- Improve their practice performance in the areas of diagnostic testing for CV disease, appropriate use of newly released medications, and implementation of guideline-recommended treatment for all forms of CV disease.

 - Expand their knowledge about new discoveries in the pathophysiology of cardiovascular disease.